nondejus/AwesomeUnityCommunity/README.md

 * [Unity Sprite Cutter](https://github.com/sabikku/unity-sprite-cutter "") - Simple solution for cutting sprites in runtime.
 * [PixelSpriteGenerator Unity](https://github.com/Shogan/PixelSpriteGenerator-Unity "") - A port of the PixelSpriteGenerator to C# for use with the Unity3D game engine.
 * [ST2U TileProperties](https://github.com/Seanba/ST2U_TileProperties "") - SuperTiled2Unity Example of Retrieving Custom Properties from Tiles.
+* [PixelRenderUnity3D](https://github.com/kode80/PixelRenderUnity3D "") - PixelRender is a complete system for realtime rendering of 3D scenes as 2D pixel art in Unity3D.

 ## Vector Graphics <a name="vector-graphics"></a>